mmichlin66/mmichlin66.github.io/mimbl/partitioned-components.md

         { this.renderFooter }
     </div>;
 }

-private setRightSidebarColor( color: string): void
-{
-    this.rightSidebarColor = color;
-}
 ```

-There only differences between the previous code is that while in the first example, the *renderSomething* methods are called, in the second excerpt the methods themselves are provided as content (note the lack of `()`).
+The only differences from the previous code is that while in the first example, the *renderSomething* methods are called, in the second excerpt, the methods themselves are provided as content (note the lack of `()`).
 The outcome is exactly what we wanted: when a color button is clicked in the header, only the right sidebar area is re-rendered.

 There is no magic of course.
 Behind the scene, whenever Mimbl encounters a function passed as content, it creates a small component (called `FuncProxy`) and keeps it linked to the function.
 As with the main `render` method the other rendering methods react on the changes in the triggers that they use.
 Mimbl also makes sure to pass the reference to our entire component as *this* when it calls the rendering method.

-In short, the mechanism converts methods into components - that is, it does automatically what developers would otherwise do by hand.
+In short, the mechanism converts methods into components - that is, it does automatically what developers would otherwise have to do by hand.

 ### FuncProxy Component
 The code above is the simplest scenario where the *renderSomething* functions don't accept any parameters, are instance methods of our component and are called only once each in our component's main `render` method.
 In real life, this might not be the case and Mimbl provides a solution that covers all these cases.